neondatabase/website/content/docs/reference/glossary.md

 ### Control Plane

-A part of the Neon architecture that manages cloud storage and compute resources.
+The part of the Neon architecture that manages cloud storage and compute resources.

 ### Copy-on-write

-A technique used to efficiently copy data.
-Neon uses the copy-on-write technique to efficiently copy data when creating a branch.
+A technique used to copy data efficiently.
+Neon uses the copy-on-write technique to copy data when creating a branch.

 ### Data transfer